Useful Tips for Teaching English in Thailand

 Teaching English abroad is a great experience.
 When you have fun and enjoy the students will enjoy too.
 In the past we use to provide lesson plans but found people did not like, prepare or feel comfortable with our suggestions.
 You will find better success letting people find lesson plans that suit their comfort level.
 Also other teachers are there to assist with their existing English courses.

 You are going to be living in one of the most beautiful countries in the world, go explore it at every opportunity.
 You will meet lots of people and see spectacular sights includes beaches, islands and cities.
-So many people take gap years in Thailand or travel in Thailand every year - be as social as possible and you will make tons of friends.
+So many people teach, travel or take gap years in Thailand every year - be as social as possible and you will make tons of friends.
 Enjoy every minute of it.